xiix0/scam/README.md

-You will not be elected to public office this year.
+You seek to shield those you love and you like the role of the provider.